vanHeemstraSystems/parcel-tracking-with-amqp-headstart/300/500/100/README.md

 $ sudo npm install nodemon -g
 ```

-After above execution ..... more
+After above execution open ```localhost:8000``` in a browser.
+If the "Welcome to AMQP Service" message comes up on the page it means Express.js installation was successful.

+Let's continue.

 Create a file called ```Dockerfile.dev``` in the ```amqp``` directory.